polyfills/ecstacy/README.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Gittip][gittip-image]][gittip-url]

-The ideal JS development environment.
+The ideal JS development environment that'll make writing JS actually fun.
 Write your JS in the latest ES syntax, then serve compiled JS specific to the browser.
-In other words, if your code as generators, it compiles your JS to ES6 using [regenerator](https://github.com/facebook/regenerator), otherwise it just serves it.
+If your code as generators,
+it compiles your JS to ES6 using [regenerator](https://github.com/facebook/regenerator), otherwise it just serves it as is.

 The end goal of this project is to create a frontend flow where:

 - Dependencies are written with ES6 modules or HTML imports
 - Files are SPDY pushed to the client
 - If JS uses an unsupported feature for the browser, it will be transpiled down

+There's no build step to transpile your JS or a deploy step to create builds for every supported platform.

 Features: